Rick Graf: College career

 Graf was recruited to the University of Wisconsin–Madison by Dave McClain.
 After being red-shirted his first college football season with an ankle injury, he was a four-year starter from 1983 to 1986.

 During the 1985 season, Graf tore his ACL in a game against Northwestern University.
 This injury ended his season.

 Graf returned and played in his senior year.
 Despite Wisconsin's 3–9 team record, he was named All-Big Ten linebacker by the coaches and media.

 During his collegiate years, Graf participated in two college plays: the Sound of Music and Antigone.
 Graf completed his undergraduate degree in communications (B.S.
 1987).

 Professional career

-Graf (6 ft 5 in and 239 lbs.) was selected in the second round (43rd pick) of the 1987 NFL draft by the Miami Dolphins.
+Graf was selected in the second round (43rd pick) of the 1987 NFL draft by the Miami Dolphins.
 He became a starter during his rookie year, the 1987 NFL season.

 Graf played for the Miami Dolphins (1986–90), the Houston Oilers (1991–92), and the Washington Redskins (1993–94).
 He was forced to retire after a severe neck injury suffered in the last pre-season game with the Redskins.

 Graf is an active member of the Minnesota Chapter of the National Football League Alumni organization.